How To Get Sky-High Payouts, Without The Risk…

 How To Invest In Preferred Stocks

 As you can see, preferred stocks come in many different flavors.
 And there are countless options for investors, from individual securities to a whole plethora of funds.
 For some, a low-cost exchange-traded fund (ETF) such as iShares Preferred & Income Securities (NYSE: PFF) does the trick.
-It offers a healthy payout of 5.1% and has returned a respectable 12.7% so far this year.
+It offers a healthy payout of 5.2% and a respectable track record of either holding up or rebounding quickly in market downturns.

 But for this asset class, I prefer an actively managed closed-end fund overseen by veteran managers and credit analysts who know how to sniff out trouble and exploit pockets of opportunity.
 These funds can also utilize leverage and other special tactics to enhance income and total returns.